Hops Burger Bar temporarily closes all locations after two employees test positive for COVID-19

-Hops Burgar Bar is temporarily closing all of its locations after two of its employees tested positive for COVID-19.
+Hops Burger Bar announced that it would close all three of its locations after two employees tested positive for COVID-19.

-In a Facebook post, the restaurant said the employees work at the restaurant at 2138-A Lawndale Drive in Greensboro.
+Both employees worked at the Hops at 2138 Lawndale Drive in Greensboro, the company said.
+Hops’ other locations are at 901 Reynolda Road in Winston-Salem and 2419 Spring Garden Drive in Greensboro.

-The post said it was temporarily closing all locations which also include restaurants at 2419 Spring Garden St. in Greensboro and 901 Reynolda Road in Winston-Salem.

 Post a comment as